- How does hypnosis work?

 Will I feel silly or will you make me do silly things during hypnosis?

 How will I know if it’s working?

-Is this safe for children?
+Is hypnosis safe for children?

-Yes, all of Steve’s recordings are safe for children to use.
+Yes, all of Dr. Steve’s recordings are safe for children to use.
 When buying a recording for a child it is important that you answer their questions and make sure they feel comfortable with hypnosis.
 Children are highly suggestible and usually see results quickly.

 Anything we missed?
 Please email our office at [email protected]